KiwiFunk/healthy-habits/README.md

 ## Project Outline

 The goal of this project is to give advice and signpost people to topics and pages to help better and improve their mental and physical wellbeing.
-This is by no means a professional website, but seeks to give advice on simple lifestyle changes that can have wide benefits to the readers personal health.
-It's goal is to present the information in a way that isn't daunting, and keeps it accessible for a range of ages, from kids to yound adults.
-Mental health shouldnt be scary.
+This is by no means a professional website, but seeks to give advice on simple lifestyle changes that can have wide benefits to the reader's personal health.
+Its goal is to present the information in a way that isn't daunting, and keeps it accessible for a range of ages, from kids to young adults.
+Mental health shouldn't be scary.

 ## Wireframes

 ![Wireframes](docs/SitePlan3.png)

 Wireframes were created in Balsamiq to give an initial idea of the layout.
-From the start I knew I wanted something that could hold a lot of content, yet didnt have a million pages to tab though or navigate.
-I also planned from early on to deliver a very different experience for mobile and desktop, as I didnt want the user having an extremely long page to navigate on mobile devices, something that would happen if I simply used flexbox to display every card in a single column.
+From the start I knew I wanted something that could hold a lot of content, yet didn't have a million pages to tab through or navigate.
+I also planned from early on to deliver a very different experience for mobile and desktop, as I didn't want the user having an extremely long page to navigate on mobile devices, something that would happen if I simply used flexbox to display every card in a single column.

-I also wanted a way to break up all my information so the page was never full of text, This would keep it accessible for kids, and make it less overwhelming for adults that might be going through hard times.
+I also wanted a way to break up all my information so the page was never full of text.
+This would keep it accessible for kids, and make it less overwhelming for adults that might be going through hard times.
 Each section of advice is identified with a simple heading, and a friendly image representing the activity.
 When the card is clicked on, it expands to show a brief blurb about the subject, and a button to link to a more detailed page on the subject, and signposting to services relating to it.
 For example, NHS support pages.
 By doing it this way I can also use queries to link to the associated data, instead of having a long dropdown menu, or multiple HTML pages.

 ## Technical Details